-Crews fighting small wildfire in Utah County | Gephardt Daily
+Crews contain small wildfire in Utah County | Gephardt Daily

-UTAH COUNTY, Utah, July 30, 2023 (Gephardt Daily) — A quarter-acre wildfire is burning near the Rock Canyon campground in Utah County.
+UTAH COUNTY, Utah, July 30, 2023 (Gephardt Daily) — Crews quickly contained a quarter-acre wildfire near the Rock Canyon campground in Utah County.

-“Pleasant Grove Ranger District, #RockCanyonWildfire, located near the Rock Canyon campground on the southside of the Dry Fork trail,” a notice from Utah Fire Info says.
+The Rock Canyon Fire started Sunday on the south side of the Dry Fork trail, state wildfire officials said.

-The fuel is dead timber, and the cause of the fire is under investigation, the release says.
+Utah Fire Info announced 100% containment at 4:50 p.m.
+The cause of the fire remains under investigation.

 Gephardt Daily will have updates as the story develops.